Founder and Writer Veterinarian, Small Animal General Practice

 After achieving her Bachelor of Science, Dr. Racine obtained her doctorate degree from Atlantic Veterinary College in Prince Edward Island, Canada.
 While on PEI, she enjoyed beautiful red sand beaches in the summer and tried not to freeze to death in the winter.
 As a veterinary student Dr. Racine pursued coursework in both large and small animal medicine.
 She co-founded and was co-President of the Atlantic Veterinary College Nutrition Club, which continues to be one of the largest and most active student organizations at AVC.
 She was also an active member of many other clubs, and she sustained a handful of minor injuries as a member of the AVC Broomball Team.

 Since obtaining her doctorate in veterinary medicine, Dr. Racine has worked exclusively in small animal general practice.
 Her professional interests include behavior, nutrition, and internal medicine.
 After seeing too many of her clients fall victim to the incorrect and often harmful pet care information available on the internet, she began writing her own client handouts to answer their common questions about veterinary care.
 Soon she began offering this service to other businesses, and The Veterinary Writer was born.
 Dr. Racine's work has been featured in blog posts, articles, newsletters, journals, and even video scripts.
 To date, she has yet to be given a project that she couldn't tackle!

 When she's not in the clinic or creating content, Dr. Racine enjoys playing trampoline dodgeball (yes, really!), hiking, kayaking, and binge-watching Netflix.
-She shares her home with her retired AVC teaching beagle, Dasher, and a rotating assortment of cats.
+She shares her home with her retired AVC teaching beagle, Dasher, and a trouble-making orange cat named Julius.
 She has given up on Santa and will likely buy her own damn pony soon.